Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Experiments

 \subsection{Experimental setup}

-We compare the RKS tests of various degrees across several experimental settings, both to one another and to other all-purpose nonparametric tests: the energy distance test \citep{szekely2005new}, as well as kernel MMD \citep{gretton2012kernel} with polynomial and Gaussian kernels.
+We compare the RKS tests of various degrees across several experimental settings, both to one another and to other all-purpose nonparametric tests: the energy distance test \citep{szekely2005new} as well as kernel MMD \citep{gretton2012kernel} with a Gaussian kernel.
+Python code to replicate all of our experimental results is available at \url{https://github.com/100shpaik/}.

-We fix the sample sizes to $m = n = 512$ throughout, and consider four choices of dimension: $d=2,4,8,16$.
+We fix the sample sizes to $m = n = 512$ throughout, and study four choices of dimension: $d=2,4,8,16$.
 For each dimension $d$, we consider five settings for $\popP,\popQ$, which are described in Table \ref{table:experiments-setup}.
 In each setting, the parameter $v$ controls the discrepancy between $\popP$ and $\popQ$, but its precise meaning depends on the setting.
 The settings were broadly chosen in order to study the operating characteristics of the RKS test when differences between $\popP$ and $\popQ$ occur in one direction (settings 1--4), and in all directions (setting 5).
 Among the settings in which the differences occur in one direction, we also investigate different varieties (settings 1 and 2: mean shift under different geometries, setting 3: tail difference, setting 4: variance difference).
-Finally, we note that because the RKS test is \emph{rotationally invariant},\footnote{Meaning, $\rho(\empP, \empQ; \cF_k)$ is invariant to rotations of the underlying samples \smash{$\{x_i\}_{i=1}^{m}$} and \smash{$\{y_i\}_{i=1}^{n}$} by any arbitrary orthogonal transformation $U \in \R^{d \times d}$.
+Figure \ref{fig:scatter-task} visualizes samples from drawn each task in $d=2$ dimensions, whereas Figure \ref{fig:extreme-scatter-task} exaggerates the deviation between $\popP,\popQ$ (larger values of $v$) to better illustrate the geometry.
+Finally, we note that since the RKS test is \emph{rotationally invariant},\footnote{Meaning, $\rho(\empP, \empQ; \cF_k)$ is invariant to rotations of the underlying samples \smash{$\{x_i\}_{i=1}^{m}$} and \smash{$\{y_i\}_{i=1}^{n}$} by any arbitrary orthogonal transformation $U \in \R^{d \times d}$.
 This is true because the $\RTV^k$ seminorm is itself invariant to rotations of the underlying domain, as can be seen directly from the representation in Proposition \ref{prop:Parhi-Nowak-repr}.} the fact that the chosen differences in Table \ref{table:experiments-setup} are axis-aligned is just a matter of convenience, and the results would not change if these differences instead occurred along arbitrary directions in $\R^d$.